 That’s because even though the Food and Drug Administration designated these food additives to be safe decades ago4, the agency continues to receive reports of adverse effects.

 So, detractors still object to the use of yeast extract and other glutamic acid derivatives and blame them for everything from Alzheimer’s (in humans) to obesity.

-Judging by its ingredients alone, Ol’ Roy Healthy Mix looks like an above-average wet dog food.
+Judging by its ingredients alone, Ol’ Roy Healthy Mix dog food looks like an above-average wet product.

 As a group, the brand features an average protein content of 36% and a mean fat level of 9%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.